cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 of an abstraction base class `Flp` that specifies the set of methods and parameters a concrete FLP must provide.

-The parameters define by an FLP are listed in {{flp-param}}.
+The parameters provided by a concrete FLP are listed in {{flp-param}}.

-First, a concrete FLP defines the following constants:

 | Parameter        | Description              |
 |:-----------------|:-------------------------|